josefigarola/JS_Practices/README.md

 ### 18. [Email Subscription](EmailSubscriptionApp)
 A web application that allows users to subscribe to your brand new website and receive updates via email.

-## Getting Started

-To explore a specific project or code example, navigate to its respective directory within this repository.
-Each project typically includes its own README file with detailed instructions on how to run or use the application.

 ## Credits
 Huge thanks to GreatStack for this tutorials.